-Any camper whose behavior seriously threatens the emotional or physical safety of themselves, or others may be suspended, for a period of up to 2 days.
-During the period of suspension, a further evaluation will be made to determine whether it is appropriate for the camper to remain in the camp.
-The Camp Director, staff, and families will participate in this further evaluation.
+Any camper whose behavior seriously threatens the emotional or physical safety of themselves or others may be suspended, for an initial period of up to 2 days.
+During the period of suspension, the Camp Director, camp staff, and the family will further evaluate to determine whether it is appropriate for the camper to return to the camp.